This post contains affiliate links. Read the full disclosure here

 You’ll only need to pay for hosting (best price here) and a domain name to start.

-Your earning potential as a blogger has no limit.
+You have a huge earning potenial.
 You could be earning $1k a month or $100k a month like Michelle of Making Sense of Cents.

 DIFFICULTY: 7 ( Challenging/ Difficult)